COVID-19 UPDATES FROM THE MAYOR

 On March 25, Mayor McNamara, joined by members of the local banking industry, announced the creation of the COVID-19 Small Business Emergency Loan Fund.
 The loan fund, established by the Northern Illinois Community Development Corporation and managed by the Rockford Local Development Corporation, is funded by the City of Rockford, Winnebago County, Illinois Bank and Trust, Associated Bank, WinTrust, Midwest Community Bank, Blackhawk Bank, Northwest Bank, Stillman BancCorp and Sunil Puri.
 To date, $2 million has been raised with other financial institutions committing to support the fund.
 For more information, click here.

 On March 15, Gov. J.B.
-Pritzker ordered all restaurants and bars to close to dine-in customers from March 16 through March 30.
+Pritzker ordered all restaurants and bars to close to dine-in customers.
 He’s encouraging commercial kitchens to remain open for curbside pickup and drive thru services for customers where possible.

 In an effort to alleviate the impact the Stay at Home order has had on restaurants, bars and the hotel and tourism industry, the City is deferring collection of our Food and Beverage Tax and our Hotel-Motel Tax.